dorianturner/fortdb/README.md

 6. **Future Plans**

-* Provie a live server cli for concurrent read's and writes
+* Provide a live server cli for concurrent read's and writes from multiple users
-* Have every write operation atomically write the database to a new file and delete old one for crash safety
+* Have every write operation atomically write the database to a new file and delete old one for added crash safety